Committees

 The Professional Development Committee facilitates the development of skills and knowledge necessary for professional archaeology.
 We arrange one day workshops that expose participants to specialized skills.
 From lithic technology, faunal analysis, culturally modified trees, or wet sites; we bring in the best experts in their fields to impart their focused skills and insight to our workshop participants.
 Seminars are run on a cost recovery basis so the expense is minimal and the rewards rich!
 We listen to our members and provide interesting speakers and topics to keep our participants satisfied and returning again and again.

-Chair: Matthew Ross (second_director@bcapa.ca)
+Chair: Michael Elvidge (treasurer@bcapa.ca)

 Strategic Planning Committee